MileHacker Logo

 Natural Attractions Near Fresno

-While Fresno sits in a flat valley, its proximity to the Sierra Nevada mountains offers exceptional access to spectacular natural attractions.
+While Fresno sits in a flat valley, how near it is to the Sierra Nevada mountains offers exceptional access to spectacular natural attractions.

 Parks, Gardens & Geological Features